 A look out at the Brewster Islands and the two lighthouses, Boston Light and Graves Light, as seen from the hill on Fort Revere:

-Inside the WWII‐era bunker at Fort Revere.
-Its obvious that the graffiti artists got here before I did.
+Inside the WWI‐era bunker at Fort Revere.
+The tunnels extend deep underground and I did not venture very far.
+It is obvious that the graffiti artists got here before I did.
 So did some bats and spiders: